 You must tell the Drivers and Vehicle Licensing Agency (DVLA) that you have bipolar disorder.
-71 You must stop driving if you have an episode of severe depression, hypomania, mania or psychosis.72 at www.rethink.org.
-Or call our General Enquiries team on 0121 522 7007 and ask them to send you a copy of our factsheet.
+You must stop driving if you have an episode of severe depression, hypomania, mania or psychosis.

 You can find out more about:

 - Suicidal thoughts how to cope

 - Self-harm

 - Mental capacity and mental illness

 - Cannabis and mental health

 - Drugs, alcohol and mental health

 - Driving and mental illness